Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

 Here, $pmi_{ij}$ is the similarity measure between the class of $i^{th}$ source sample and $j^{th}$ target class and $P(y=j|f_{s_i})$ means the probability of $j^{th}$ index given the feature of its closest source class.

 To measure class similarity, we adopt pointwise mutual information (pmi).
 In information theory, pmi measures association and co-occurrence between two events of two discrete random variables.
 In the fine-grained GZSL setup, the target classes share many attributes with the source classes.
 Therefore, the random variables of the class semantic vectors of source classes $a_c^s$ will pose significant statistical dependence with that of target classes $a_c^t$.
 This implies that the target classes will produce higher pmi for similar source classes in the class semantic vector space.
 We convert $a_c$ of the source and target classes to probability distributions by applying a softmax function.
-Let, $Z_{\mathcal{A}^s}$ and $Z_{\mathcal{A}^t}$ represent the converted probability distributions of the source and target classes.
-The pmi between two individual events $Z_{\mathcal{A}^s}^i$ and $Z_{\mathcal{A}^t}^j$ of the two discrete random variables $Z_{\mathcal{A}^s}$ and $Z_{\mathcal{A}^t}$ can be computed as,